 Mid-Career MA in International Relations

-Prospective students with little or no work experience in the field should apply for the two-year MA in International Affairs.
+Prospective students with little or no work experience in the field should apply for one of the School’s other degree programs, such as the MA in International Affairs (MAIA).

 Core Course Requirements